Frequently Asked Questions

 How many families does Family Gateway serve?

 We have 30 rooms for families at the Annette Strauss Family Gateway Center, and those rooms turn over on an ongoing basis as families gain self-sufficiency and move into a different level of housing support.
 We have arrangements with apartment complexes across Dallas to house approximately 100 additional families who need a different level of support, although this is especially problematic with our housing market and lack of affordable housing.
 In 2016, we cared for 399 families including 897 children.
+With the implementation of our new Assessment & Diversion program, we are expecting to triple that number in 2017.

 Do the current facilities/apartment relationships fully support the community’s needs for family homelessness?